 The aim of subset selection is to provide translators and reviewers with the best possible prerequisites for their work.
 The translator might for example want to work with concepts within the same subject field, e.g. heart conditions including body structures, disorders and procedures.

-The choice of order of areas to be translated can be vital for other parts of the process of introducing SNOMED CT® to health and social care.
+The choice of order of areas to be translated can be vital for other parts of the process of introducing SNOMED CT to health and social care.
 Different approaches for identifying the initial subsets can be chosen depending on local needs.
 For example, one could give:

 Priority to concepts which recur, link, qualify and confer meaning to other concepts in different contexts, e.g. body structures and qualifier values.
 Translating such concepts first maximises re-use of translations, which increases both efficiency and consistency.